fieldtrip/website/tutorial/mouse_eeg.md

 ### Calculating the cross spectral density matrix

-Before computing the cross-spectral density matrix, we make subselections of the data in the pre-stimulus and post-stimulus intervals.
+Before computing the cross-spectral density matrix, we make a subselection of the data in the pre-stimulus and in the post-stimulus interval.
 We will use these later to make a contrast between the two conditions.

     % make selections in the data
     cfg          = [];